-Access+, Damn Good Recipe Promos, Best Media Converter, MessengerHub are a few examples of other adware-type apps.
-They rarely appear suspicious, this software tends to look legitimate and useful.
-Users are tempted into download/installation with offers of "handy" functions.
-However, these features are seldom operational and even if they do work - then not as promised.
-This applies to practically all PUAs.
-Functionality, user convenience and safety are irrelevant, since the only goal of unwanted applications is to generate profit for the developers.
-Instead of delivering on any promises, PUAs deliver intrusive ad campaigns, force-open untrustworthy and malicious websites, hijack browsers and gather private information.
+Access+, Damn Good Recipe Promos, Best Media Converter, and MessengerHub are some examples of other adware-type apps.
+They rarely seem suspicious - this software might appear legitimate and useful.
+People are often tempted into download/installation with offers of "useful" functions, however, these features are seldom operational and, even if they do work, it is not as promised.
+This applies to most PUAs.
+The only purpose of these unwanted applications is to generate profit for the developers.
+Rather than delivering any real value, PUAs deliver intrusive ad campaigns, force-open untrusted and malicious websites, hijack browsers and gather private information.

 How did MusiCalm install on my computer?

-MusiCalm is distributed via illegal activation ("cracking") tools.
-However, PUAs can be downloaded/installed together with other products as well.
+MusiCalm is distributed via illegal activation ("cracking") tools, however, PUAs are often downloaded/installed with other products as well.
 "Bundling" is the term used to describe this deceptive marketing method of pre-packing regular software with unwanted or malicious additions.
-Rushed download/installation processes (e.g. skimmed or ignored terms, skipped steps, used pre-set options, etc.) - increase the risk of inadvertently allowing bundled content onto systems.
-Select PUAs have "official" download webpages, from which they can be downloaded.
-Once clicked on, intrusive advertisements can execute scripts to download/install PUAs without user permission.
+Rushing download/installation processes (e.g. skimming or ignoring terms, skipping steps, using pre-set options, etc.) increases the risk of inadvertently allowing bundled content onto systems.
+Some PUAs have "official" download web pages from which they can be downloaded.
+Once clicked, intrusive advertisements can execute scripts to download/install PUAs without users' permission.

-All products should be researched before download/installation and/or purchase.
-Only official and verified download channels should be used.
-Untrustworthy sources, e.g. unofficial and free file-hosting sites, P2P sharing networks (BitTorrent, Gnutella, eMule, etc.) and other third party downloaders - can offer deceptive and/or bundled content, hence they are advised against use.
-It is just as important to activate software only with tools/functions provided by legitimate developers, since illegal activation tools ("cracks") are often used to proliferate PUAs and even malware.
-When downloading/installing, it is recommended to read terms, study all possible options, use the "Custom/Advanced" settings and opt-out from additional apps, tools, features and so on.
-Intrusive adverts tend to appear ordinary and harmless, however they redirect to various dubious websites (e.g. pornography, adult-dating, gambling and others).
-Should users encounter such ads/redirects, they are to inspect the system and immediately remove all suspicious applications and/or browser extensions/plug-ins from it.
+All products should be researched before download/installation or purchase.
+Use only official and verified download channels.
+Untrusted sources such as unofficial and free file-hosting sites, P2P sharing networks (BitTorrent, Gnutella, eMule, etc.) and other third party downloaders can offer deceptive and/or bundled content, and should thus be avoided.
+It is also important to activate software only with tools/functions provided by legitimate developers, since illegal activation tools ("cracks") are often used to proliferate PUAs and even malware.
+When downloading/installing, you are advised to read the terms, study all possible options, use the "Custom/Advanced" settings and opt-out of additional apps, tools, features and so on.
+Intrusive ads may seem normal and harmless, however, they can redirect to dubious websites (e.g. pornography, adult-dating, gambling and others).
+If you encounter these ads/redirects, inspect the system and immediately remove all suspicious applications and browser extensions/plug-ins.
 If your computer is already infected with MusiCalm, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this adware.